gbv/login-server/README.md

   }
 ]
 ```

+To configure local providers, please use the provided script under `bin/manage-local.js`.
+It will allow you to create/delete local providers, and create/delete users for local providers.

 ## JWTs
 login-server offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.